The Betrayal of Sandra Birchmore

 Birchmore answered with uncharacteristic snark.
 “No shit.
 That’s obvious.”
 Then she added a crucial imperative: “And the birth certificate is being signed.”

 Birchmore’s life had recently taken a positive turn.
-In October, she’d landed a new job as a teacher’s assistant at East Middle School in Sharon, along with a cozy one-bedroom apartment in Canton.
+In October, she’d landed a new job as a teacher’s assistant at East Elementary School in Sharon, along with a cozy one-bedroom apartment in Canton.
 With her cousin Wright’s support as a cosigner, she also secured a loan for a 2018 Chevy Cruz.
 Though Birchmore had continued to pursue her dream of becoming a police officer by taking the civil service test, Wright says, she also began following a new career path by enrolling in nursing classes.
 Most significantly, though, for the first time since she was 15, she realized she held sway in her relationship with Farwell.

 The catalyst for Birchmore’s decision to leverage this newfound power came from an unexpected source.
 Stoughton Animal Control Officer Joshua Heal—who admitted in his response to a civil lawsuit filed by Smith, Birchmore’s aunt, that he received oral sex from Birchmore on a couch inside the town animal shelter—informed her that Farwell was expecting a third child with his wife.
 This news came as a blow to Birchmore.
 According to the FBI affidavit and sources close to the case, she confided in Heal, revealing everything Farwell had sworn her to secrecy about: her unconventional relationships with the Farwells and Devine, and the explicit, often violent messages Farwell had sent her.
 (In civil lawsuit court documents, Heal says his sex with Birchmore was consensual, and a judge dismissed a battery of civil claims that Birchmore’s aunt had sought to bring against him.)